 Cervical spine injury represents a small subset of injured children.
 Cervical spine injury affects up to 1.8% of children evaluated in the emergency department (ED) after blunt trauma.3,4–6 Overall mortality associated with cervical spine injury in children is 7.4%; however, this rate may be as high as 26% in children <2 years.3,4,7 This increased risk of mortality is likely associated with proportionately higher rates of upper cervical spine injuries in young children.3,4,7

 Motor vehicle crashes are the most common cause of cervical spine injuries.3,7–9 However, the mechanisms vary by age.
 Neonates may suffer cervical spine injuries from birth trauma, particularly in the case of breech or forceps deliveries.10,11 The incidence of nonaccidental trauma is likely underestimated in the pediatric population.12 Sports-related injuries, pedestrians hit by motor vehicles, and falls are common mechanisms of cervical spine injury in older children and adolescents, whereas violent injuries, including assault and gunshot wounds, occur in the late teenage years.7–10,13

 Although the development of the subaxial vertebrae is relatively consistent, the components of the craniocervical junction and upper cervical spine (occiput, atlas, and axis) have distinctive developmental patterns.
 Recognition of this is critical in differentiating fractures from normal developmental anatomy.

 The atlas (C1) has three primary ossification centers: one anterior arch and two neural arches.
-There are open cartilaginous synchondroses between the anterior arch as well as posteriorly between the ...
+There are open cartilaginous synchondroses between the anterior arch as ...